Last Updated: May 6, 2025

 Directing and Producing

 Four years after making his directorial debut with "Rebound: The Legend of Earl 'The Goat' Manigault," La Salle directed an episode of the television drama "Soul Food."
 In 2002, he made his feature film directorial debut with the psychological drama "Crazy as Hell," based on a 1982 novel.
-Following this, La Salle directed episodes of "The Twilight Zone," "Without a Trace," and "Law & Order: Special Victims Unit," as well as an episode of "ER" during its final season.
+Following this, Eriq directed episodes of "The Twilight Zone," "Without a Trace," and "Law & Order: Special Victims Unit," as well as an episode of "ER" during its final season.
 He went on to direct a myriad of episodes of other shows, among them "CSI: NY," "Ringer," "Crisis," "Madam Secretary," "The Night Shift," "Under the Dome," "CSI: Cyber," "The Messengers," "Rosewood," "Lucifer," "Once Upon a Time," "Chicago Med," "The Quad," and "The Librarians."
-Additionally, La Salle directed and executive produced a number of episodes of "Chicago P.D."
+Additionally, La Salle directed and executive produced numerous episodes of "Chicago P.D."

 Personal Life

-In the 90s, La Salle was in a relationship with Angela Johnson.
-The two got engaged in December of 1997, but shortly after called it off.
+In the '90s, Eriq was in a relationship with Angela Johnson.
+The two got engaged in December 1997 but called it off shortly after.
+Overall, La Salle is very private about his personal life and keeps a distance from the media.

 Real Estate

 In 2016, Eriq paid $3.03 million for a home in Bel-Air.
-The home had been listed for $3.495 million.
+He continues to own this property.

-In 2013 Eriq sold a lakefront house in Lake Arrowhead, California for $2.7 million.
+In 2013, Eriq sold a lakefront house in Lake Arrowhead, California, for $2.7 million.
 And again, around the same time, he sold a different house in Los Angeles for $1.6 million, which was actually a nearly $500,000 loss from the price he paid.

 Eriq La Salle Career Earnings